-^{##}Any over-collateralization of total financial and derivative net assets is not shown.
+##Any over-collateralization of total financial and derivative net assets is not shown.
 Collateral may include amounts related to unsettled agreements.

-[§] Includes current day's variation margin only as reported on the Statement of assets and liabilities, which is not collateralized.
-Cumulative appreciation/(depreciation) for futures contracts is represented in the tables listed after the fund's portfolio.
-Collateral pledged for initial margin on futures contracts, which is not included in the table above, amounted to \$95,904.
+Includes current day's variation margin only as reported on the Statement of assets and liabilities, which is not collateralized.
+Cumulative appreciation/(depreciation) for futures contracts and centrally cleared swap contracts is represented in the tables listed after the fund's portfolio.
+Collateral pledged for initial margin on futures contracts and centrally cleared swap contracts, which is not included in the table above, amounted to \$429,441 and \$963,396, respectively.